 - Colours seeming less bright than they use too

-- Start by booking an appointment (all our appointments are free until December and £25 there after) either by call 0113 345 2913 or email: [email protected] Early diagonsis and treatment may stop your vision getting worse
+- Start by booking an appointment (Cost £25) either by clicking on the 'Book Now' icon, calling 0113 345 2913 or email: [email protected].
+Early diagonsis and treatment may stop your vision getting worse.

 Your optometrist will be able to advise on adjustments you can make to your lifestyle to lower your risk of macular degeneration, such as nutritional supplements to slow the progression of the condition.